-Are you lying awake at night worried the tax-man is lurking around the corner because you should have registered your side hustle as a business?
+Are you lying awake at night worried the tax-man is lurking around the corner because you should register your side hustle as a business?
 Well, worry no more!
 In this guide, I’ll show you the rules you need to know around registering as a business, what it means for your taxes, tax code and what you need to do next.

 1. When Do You Need to Register a Business?